Slender Man stabbing: Aftermath

-Response from the Creepypasta community
+Response from creepypasta community

-After the attack, the Creepypasta Wiki, which houses the bulk of Slender Man lore, was blocked throughout the Waukesha School District.
-On June 5, 2014, Slender Man creator Eric Knudsen released a statement of condolence: "I am deeply saddened by the tragedy in Wisconsin and my heart goes out to the families of those affected by this terrible act."
+After the attack, the Waukesha School District blocked access to Creepypasta Wiki, a website which houses the bulk of Slender Man lore.
+On June 5, 2014, Slender Man creator Eric Knudsen released a statement of condolence: "I am deeply saddened by the tragedy in Wisconsin and my heart goes out to the families of those affected by this terrible act".